jkillisch/teachIRT/README.md

 )
 ```

-## Combined Use with patchwork Package
+## Combine teachIRT with patchwork Package

 Sometimes it is useful to portray multiple plots next to each other.
 In these
 cases, I recommend to combine teachIRT with the patchwork package.
 Here is a